AbdullahO/tspdb/installation.md

 **Caution**: upgrading tspdb will remove the pindices you currently have.

-1- Download the package through cloning the reopsitory
+1- Download the package by cloning the  repository
 ```sh
 git clone https://github.com/AbdullahO/tspdb.git
 ```